RonanQuigley/ronanquigley.github.io/blog-dev/content/a-trick-to-speed-up-and-slim-down-bloated-node-images.md

 ## Caveat - The legal stuff

 There are actually even more files that _could_ be deleted.
-You'd have in theory one `LICENCE` file per dependency.
+You'd have in theory one `LICENSE` file per dependency.

 I'm not a lawyer, but I do know there's at least one legal thing worth calling out.
 Most if not all third party libraries will require you to ship the `LICENSE` file with your distributed application.
 For example an MIT License has a statement along these lines in it: